Steve Jobs: Family

-A few years later, Schieble married an ice skating teacher, George Simpson.
+A few years later, Schieble married an ice-skating teacher, George Simpson.
 Mona Jandali took her stepfather's last name, as Mona Simpson.
 In 1970, after divorcing her second husband, Schieble took Mona to Los Angeles and raised her alone.

-When Simpson found that their father, Abdulfattah Jandali, was living in Sacramento, California, Jobs had no interest in meeting him as he believed Jandali didn't treat his children well and allegedly because of finding a Seattle Times article about Jandali's abandonment of his students on a trip to Egypt in 1974.
+When Simpson found that their father, Abdulfattah Jandali, was living in Sacramento, California, Jobs had no interest in meeting him as he believed Jandali did not treat his children well and according to the San Francisco Chronicle, this was because of finding a Seattle Times article about Jandali's abandonment of his students on a trip to Egypt in 1974.
 Simpson went to Sacramento alone and met Jandali, who worked in a small restaurant.
 They spoke for several hours, and he told her that he had left teaching for the restaurant business.
 He said he and Schieble had given another child away for adoption but that "we'll never see that baby again.
 That baby's gone."
 He said he once managed a Mediterranean restaurant near San Jose and that "all of the successful technology people used to come there.
-Even Steve Jobs ... oh yeah, he used to come in, and he was a sweet guy and a big tipper."
-At the request of Jobs, Simpson did not tell Jandali that she had met his son.
+Even Steve Jobs ... oh yeah, he used to come in, and he was a sweet guy and a big tipper".
+At the request of Jobs, Simpson did not reveal to Jandali that his own story meant that he had actually already met his son.

 After hearing about the visit, Jobs recalled that "it was amazing ...
 I had been to that restaurant a few times, and I remember meeting the owner.
 He was Syrian.
 Balding.
 We shook hands."
 However, Jobs still did not want to meet Jandali because "I was a wealthy man by then, and I didn't trust him not to try to blackmail me or go to the press about it ...
-I asked Mona not to tell him about me."
+I asked Mona not to tell him about me".
 Jandali later discovered his relationship to Jobs through an online blog.
-He then contacted Simpson and asked "what is this thing about Steve Jobs?"
+He then contacted Simpson and asked, "what is this thing about Steve Jobs?".
 Simpson told him that it was true and later commented, "My father is thoughtful and a beautiful storyteller, but he is very, very passive ...
-He never contacted Steve."
+He never contacted Steve".
 Because Simpson herself researched her Syrian roots and began to meet the family, she assumed that Jobs would eventually want to meet their father, but he never did.
 Jobs also never showed an interest in his Syrian heritage or the Middle East.
 Simpson fictionalized the search for their father in her 1992 novel The Lost Father.
 Malek Jandali is their cousin.